Introducing Utrecht University – a CARE academic organisation

 The Covid-19 pandemic is over so what is the value of CARE?
 Principal investigators comment on CARE’s importance for future pandemic preparedness.
 Today, see the response from Rob Jordan, Senior Program Officer at the Bill & Melinda Gates Foundation

-CARE – Infographic - Work Package 5 - identifying immune markers contributing to the host immune responses to SARS-CoV-2 infection and their correlations with clinical and virological outcomes CARE has 8 Work Packages but do you know what each one does?
-Here, you can learn about the Work Package 5 team, their objectives, their partners, [...]
+CARE – Infographic - Work Package 7 - Clinical evaluation of repurposed or novel SARS-CoV-2 antivirals or antibodies CARE has 8 Work Packages but do you know what each one does?
+Here, you can learn about the Work Package 7 team, their objectives, their partners, their breakthrough moments and more.
+The infographic is also available [...]